Helping travelers to Italy since 2008

 But there has always been a conflict within Italian culture and traditions in the way animals are viewed and treated.
 Modern laws at the same time impose heavy penalties on pet owners who mistreat goldfish, but allow wild beasts to be used in circuses.

-Italian animals are protected from docking which is illegal, and electric dog collars which are banned, and in March 2009 animal activists released six thousand pheasants from a farm which bred them for hunting purposes.
-And yet, every year thousands of animals in Italy are abandoned in the summer months when owners go on holiday.
+Italian animals are protected from docking, which is illegal; electric dog collars are banned, and in March 2009 animal activists released six thousand pheasants from a farm which bred them for hunting purposes.
+And yet, every year, thousands of animals in Italy are abandoned in the summer months when owners go on holiday.

-And whilst horses are cared for as working animals in the country, fifty have been killed since 1970 in one of the most famous of all Italian traditions : Siena's 'palio'.
+And whilst horses are cared for as working animals in the country, fifty have died since 1970 in one of the most famous of all Italian traditions : Siena's 'palio'.

 We know from ancient writings and archaeologists' findings in places like Pompeii that animals have always played a central role in Italian culture and traditions, whether as working animals or as pets.